 John Tukey said that the best thing about being a statistician is that you get to play in everyone’s backyard.
 It’s a great quote.
 While it more obviously reflects the tendency of applied statisticians (defined broadly) to be involved in lots of studies, it also captures something about statisticians that is often missed - that we are also scientists, delighted in the pursuit of new knowledge.
-I certainly see myself in this quote, seeing lots of science from my perches as panelist, reviewer, collaborator and co-investigator, and frequently finding myself experiencing a child’s wonderment over some cleverness or innovation on display.

 Love, love, love.
 But how does this information reach the eyes and ears of health professionals who bring junk research to the coalface of practice?
 If only.